octopus-network/octopus-docs/src/maintain/validator-deploy.md

 If the node is running as a validator, the default pruning mode is `archive` to keep all block states.
 The validator can specify the maximum number of block states to keep by setting the value of `--blocks-pruning` with a number.

+> **Note**
+>
+> The automatic deployment service sets the pruning mode with the value `14400` after Jan 23, 2024.
+So the validators who use the automatic deployment before this date need to change it manually.

 **Automatic deployment**

 For the automatically deployed validator node, please follow these steps: